wangyuchi369/wangyuchi369.github.io/content/publication/2024-instructavatar/index.md

 ---
-title: '[ArXiv] InstructAvatar: Text-Guided Emotion and Motion Control for Avatar Generation'
+title: 'InstructAvatar: Text-Guided Emotion and Motion Control for Avatar Generation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Yuchi Wang
+- admin
 - Junliang Guo
 - ianhong Bai
 - Runyi Yu